Dear Shaded Viewers,

 This was my 4th time covering Alta Roma for Diane (and my 6th trip to Rome) and I have to say it was definitely the best edition yet!
-With the colorful combination of locales, fashion, art, architecure, opera and more, it definitely made for an enjoyable and surprise-filled week, indeed.
+With the colorful combination of locales, fashion, art, architecture, opera and more, it definitely made for an enjoyable and surprise-filled week indeed.

 Susan Sabet, editor of Cairo-based fashion magazine Pashion, and I in the front row of the Ethical Fashion show.
 Our conversations swung wildly back and forth between giddy, giggly gossip and discussions about the very serious situation in Egypt.

 Alessandra Carta, creative director of Carta e Costura in Milan, and the madcap Rebecca Voight, in “Annie Hall” mode.

 In a nutshell, the concept of Ethical Fashion, a joint agency of the United Nations and the World Trade Organisation, at Alta Roma involved both European and African designers collaborating with women (“micro-artisans) in Africa to create their collections.
 The women are based in disadvantaged communities in East Africa, West Africa and Haiti.
 The initiative is designed to empower people to work their way out of poverty, as opposed to being exploited by a corporate brand in a sweat-shop hell hole.